CloudInn/concourse-digitalocean-resource/README.md

 Concourse DigitalOcean Worker Provision Resource
 ======================

-A [Concourse](http://concourse.ci/) resource to dynamically provision droplets on DigitalOcean and configure them as workers to run pipeline job and destroy them after job is done.
+A [Concourse](http://concourse.ci/) resource to minimize CI infrastructure cost by dynamically provision droplets on DigitalOcean and configure them as workers to run pipeline job and destroy them after the job is done (DigitalOcean charges you per hour).

 ## Limitations

+- You'll need at least one Linux worker to be used by the resource to provision more workers

-- It's highly recommended to create and destroy the worker inside a job to always guarantee the destruction of the droplet using it under `ensure` step on the job level.
+- It's highly recommended to create and destroy the worker inside the same job to always guarantee the destruction of the droplet, to achieve so use `get` under `ensure` step on the job level.

 - Jobs with worker provisioning should limit running multiple builds of the same job in parallel using `serial: true` otherwise one build finish will destroy all the workers of all build for the same job causing them to hang, example of using serial: